grantj-re3/HandyOtherDoco/COVID-19/README_AstraZeneca_Vaccine.md

 I've attempted to find answers to these questions (and others) in the references below.
 I've attempted to use trusted sources of information... but it depends whether you trust the same people and organisations as me!
 Since I am not a health expert I need to rely on others.

-- I have attempted to use content from health officials, health academics, health professional bodies, health reporters and reporting organisations who use the similar experts.
+- I have attempted to use content from health officials, health academics, health professional bodies, health reporters and reporting organisations who use similar experts.
 - I have attempted to avoid content from non-experts, typically politicians or social media.
+- I have attempted to reference both positive and negative aspects.
 - I've also attempted to use recent information.